liferay/liferay-docs/develop/tutorials/articles/110-portlets/20-lexicon/01-configuring-your-apps-title-and-back-link.markdown

 # Configuring Your Application's Title and Back Link [](id=configuring-your-applications-title-and-back-link)

-For @product-ver@ administration applications, the title should be moved to the inner views of the app, and the associated back link should be moved to the portlet titles.
+For @product-ver@ administration applications, the title should be moved to the inner views of the app and the associated back link should be moved to the portlet titles.

-If you open the Blogs Admin application in the control panel and add a new blog entry, you'll see this behavior in action:
+If you open the Blogs Admin application in the Control Panel and add a new blog entry, you'll see this behavior in action:

 ![Figure 1: Adding a new blog entry displays the portlet title at the top, along with a back link.](../../../images/new-blog-entry-title.png)